Kabuki: Performance

 Unlike jidaimono, which generally focused upon the samurai class, sewamono focused primarily upon commoners, namely townspeople and peasants.
 Often referred to as "domestic plays" in English, sewamono generally related to themes of family drama and romance.
 Some of the most famous sewamono are the love suicide plays, adapted from works by the bunraku playwright Chikamatsu; these center on romantic couples who cannot be together in life due to various circumstances and who therefore decide to be together in death instead.
 Many if not most sewamono contain significant elements of this theme of societal pressures and limitations.

 Shosagoto pieces place their emphasis on dance, which may be performed with or without dialogue, where dance can be used to convey emotion, character and plot.
 Quick costume change techniques may sometimes be employed in such pieces.
 Notable examples include Musume Dōjōji and Renjishi.

-Nagauta musicians may be seated in rows on stepped platforms behind the dancers.
+Dance

+Dance is an important element of kabuki, and many plays include extended dance pieces known as shosagoto.

+In shosagoto, sleeve movement is one of the most distinctive features of the dance.
+These performances generally minimize the exposure of the dancer's body and place emphasis on the costume, with the long, voluminous sleeves used to communicate a wide range of emotions.
+Sleeve length may vary according to character type, and the manipulation of the hanging sleeves can suggest different feelings, such as wiping tears.

+Stamping also plays a major role in shosagoto and is typically used as a rhythmic device within the performance.
+In some cases, rhythmic stamping may also be used to express particular emotions, such as anger.

+These movements may also be classified within the broader stylistic categories of odori and mai.

+Odori is characterized by lively and rhythmic movement, as well as quick footwork that may include leaps and stamping.
+Because character portrayal is an important aspect of this style, gestures of the hands and head vary according to role type.
+Mai, which is based on techniques associated with Noh, consists of slow and restrained movements marked by deliberate turning, pivoting, and the use of suriashi, or sliding steps.
+It also employs a controlled stamping movement known as hyoshi.